 The other Mr. Scott argues that organic search is volatile and unpredictable.
 He claims that SEM is more straightforward and reliable than SEO due to frequent game-changing algorithm updates.

 Although his point about organic search volatility is true, SEO isn’t altogether unpredictable.
 Admittedly, it’s impossible to anticipate what Google will do next.
 However, it’s easy to predict their motives: to provide the best search results possible.
 So, while Google continues to refine their ability to deliver quality search results, SEOs have improved their tactics to influence that process.

-Enterprise SEO diminishes unpredictability because it combines content, technical, off-page and UX improvements to deliver a better user experience.
+Enterprise SEO diminishes unpredictability because it combines content, technical, off-page SEO and UX improvements to deliver a better user experience.
 As a result, your site is less susceptible to algorithmic fluctuations.